mynameisrienk/Palantir-Pocket/README.md

 Open the current web page in Chrome for iOS and display a button to return to Safari (from [iosWorkflows](https://github.com/christopherdwhite/iosWorkflows/blob/master/_bookmarklets.md#open-in-chrome--return-to-safari)

     javascript:window.location='googlechrome-x-callback://x-callback-url/open/?url='+encodeURIComponent(location.href)+'&x-source=Safari&x-success='+encodeURIComponent(location.href);

-### Add feed to Boxcar 2

-Find the RSS/Atom feed of the open website and add it to the Boxcar 2 watch list.

-    javascript://